arjunptm/GITS/docs/supported_commands.md

 #### gits upstream
 This functionality changes the upstream with a single command.
 No need to manually remove the existing upstream, and adding a new upstream.
 This command will automatically change the upstream for the git repo.
 If there is any existing upstream , it will be overwritten.

+#### gits status
+This function displays the state of the working directory and the staging area

 #### gits super reset
 Have you ever run into a situation, where you had to clone the repository again ?
 Yes, this functionality is exactly for that scenario.
 It will remove the current repository.
 It will clone it again, and add all the 'remote' to this freshly cloned repository.